Bitcoin is the most crowded trade globally, says BofA Fund Manager Survey

 ALSO READ: Elon Musk fuels Bitcoin volatility by saying Tesla hasn't sold stake

 From around $9,700 levels a unit in May 2020, the sharp rally in bitcoin has taken investors and analysts by surprise with the crypto hitting the $63,000 mark in early April this year – translating into a phenomenal rise of nearly 550 per cent during this period.
 The unit was invented in 2008 and launched in 2009.
-Over the years, this crypto currency has become investible option for institutions and retail investors.
+Over the years, this crypto currency has become investible option for institutions and investors.

 CLICK HERE FOR THE CHART